flexflow/FlexFlow/jupyter_notebook/README.md

 ```

 It is always preferred to use a json file.
-The `flexflow_python.json` is the template respect to the legate wrapper and
+The `flexflow_python.json` is the template respect to the
-legion_python.
+flexflow_python.
 Most entries are using the following format:
 ```
 "cpus": {
     "cmd": "--cpus",